Guys...Henri is getting HUGE! I don't understand how he is three months already but its here and it went quick.

 One Month!
 This big sausage is one month already.
 Oh he is such a sweet boy.
 The first month is always kind of a blur of pooping, eating and sleeping.
 But gosh friends he is doing all those things really well!

-He is a big guy...weighing in at almost 12 pounds already and squeezing those chunky legs into 3 month clothing.
+He is a big guy...weighing in at almost 12 pounds already and squeezing those chunky legs into six month clothing.
+He has started to smile, loves walking around with daddy, love sleeping on mommy and lights up when he hears Lucia!
 Oh we love our sweet Henri Boy!

 First month photo shoot!!!